The Wiggles Movie: Production

-The Wiggles mentioned that they had forfeited a performance fee so they could ensure the movie made a profit.
-When it was shown in theatres, Australian cinemas were concerned about profits as they had not charged children under 3 years of age and that was half of their audience.
-It still made a profit on video.
+The Wiggles Movie was filmed over four weeks from mid-March to mid-April 1997 at Max Studios in Rosebery, New South Wales.
+Location filming took place over 23 days at sites like Dame Eadith Walker Hospital in Concord and Oatlands House in Oatlands.

+Greg Truman completed the script for the film in August 1996.
+The Wiggles chose not to collect performance fees for starring in the movie, as their goal was to ensure the film would turn a profit.

+With a budget of A$1.7 million, filming utilised a combination of studio sets and on-location shoots.
+Much of the production took place on soundstages at Max Studios to facilitate easier filming.
+Outdoor scenes were captured at the hospital and Oatlands House.

+When The Wiggles Movie was released to cinemas in Australia in 1997, it faced challenges in turning a profit due to its very young target demographic.
+Many theatres were hesitant to charge admission for children under 3 years old, who accounted for about half of the intended audience.
+Despite this, the movie managed to earn back its costs with a box office receipt of A$2.7 million.

+While the theatrical run was only deemed a modest success, The Wiggles Movie was garnered with positive reviews and later found huge success on home video.
+It topped Australian video sales charts in 1998 and continued performing well internationally after a 2003 North American DVD release.

 Release

 The film premiered in Australia on 18 December 1997, and in New Zealand in April 1998.

 The film was released on VHS by 20th Century Fox Home Entertainment in June 1998.
 It included an introductory message by the Wiggles before the start of the film.
 In New Zealand, the film was released in October 1998.
-In North America, the film was retitled Magical Adventure!
+For international markets, the film was retitled Magical Adventure!
 A Wiggly Movie and was released on VHS and DVD on 4 February 2003.
 The Australian DVD, released on 12 November 2003, is presented in 1.33:1 format.
 It features an animated short story, "The Lost Joey", and a photo montage presentation.
 According to Screen Australia, the video release of the film ranked number 17 in 2011 DVD sales; 15 in 2010; 11 in 2008; 13 in 2007; and 15 in 2005.
+In the United Kingdom, the film was later released as a double-bill on VHS and DVD on June 20, 2005, by HIT Entertainment, packaged with the group's re-recording of the earliest video, Wiggle Time.